 8. Roll your load.

 Bring your wagon or jogging stroller so you don’t have to carry baby along with the beach bags, cooler, umbrella and chairs you’re bringing.
 Pro tip: Dragging strollers backwards is easier than pushing them forward in the sand.
+Read more about why you need a stroller wagon.

 9. Use a pop-up tent for naps.

 Plan on staying at the shore all day?
 Consider buying a small pop-up tent so baby can sleep in a cozy shaded spot away from the sun and sand.
+Check out our favorite portable tents and play yards.

 photo: NewportBaptistChurchNC via Pixabay